Enjoy sex like you used to

 Guys who squeeze too hard or masturbate with a tight grip might wonder what kind of damage they’re doing.
 Are they at risk of injuring themselves, desensitizing their penises, or even causing nerve damage?
 It’s not outside the realm of possibility.

-The good news is that death grip syndrome is a fairly common issue, and it’s also easy to address with a couple of technique changes.
+The good news is that this issue is fairly common and easy to address with a couple of technique changes.

 Death grip syndrome is a slang term for the desensitization of nerves in the penis due to masturbating with a tight grip.
 This can make it difficult to reach orgasm during sex.